manacute/Runtime-Terror-C4/Documentation.md

 In the menu, we must create a button to return to the game.
 Upon clicking this button, return to the game board, but not reset the board.

 ### Player vs Computer mode
+To implement a player vs computer game mode, we must first create 'Single Player' and 'Two-Player' buttons on the main menu.
+We would have a `mode` variable that keeps track of the game mode selected by the player.
+If `mode = 'player'`, then we would play the game as is.
+If `mode = 'computer'`, then we would make some changes to the behaviour of `_current_player = 2`.
+- Once the player finishes making their move, then the game switches over to the computer's turn.
+- For the computer's turn, we would implement a move at a random position on the game board.
+- After applying the necessary checks, such as `move_is_valid(move)`, we would then switch the player number back to the user, if the game isn't finished.